angelodm/covid-19_Italy/README.md

 # covid-19_Italy
-Analysis of the official Italian Covid-19 data provided by "Protezione Civile", see the corresponding [GitHub repository](https://github.com/pcm-dpc/COVID-19).
+Analysis of the official Italian Covid-19 data provided by "Protezione Civile", see the corresponding [GitHub repository](https://github.com/pcm-dpc/COVID-19) for more details.
 Fitting and insights.